GLOBAL MARKETS-World stocks waver as investors catch central bank jitters

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Ankur Banerjee; Editing by Kenneth Maxwell and Emelia Sithole-Matarise)
+(Additional reporting by Julie Zhu; Editing by Emelia Sithole-Matarise and Mark Potter)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.